 The placebo effect shows that humans are much more than the sum of the measurable parts.
 When patients are given sham drugs, they often have the same effect as their “real” counterparts, provided that the doctor and patient know nothing about them.
 Influences that cannot be calculated, such as the doctor-patient relationship or the attitude towards therapy, play a decisive role in treating diseases.
 This means that medicine can never be an exact science, but always works only with probabilities of methodological knowledge gain.
 This is both an opportunity and a dilemma.

 Instead of number...

-Medicine, like all other sciences, is subject to the purposeful thinking it must convert new knowledge into economic success.
+Medicine, like all other sciences, is subject to the purposeful thinking: it must convert new knowledge into economic success.
 Findings must be measurable, with statistical tests and according to defined criteria.
-Statisticians have turning an individual into an average person, a simplified number with certain characteristics.
+Statisticians have turned an individual into an average person, a simplified number with certain characteristics.

 This is where increasing criticism, from patients, comes in.
-They complain that they are not taken it does not take them seriously with their complaints, just “a number” whose diagnosis and therapy has been elicited from the computer.
-It becomes problematic for the patient if he feels ill but the doctor cannot find a plausible clinical picture to explain his symptoms.
+They complain they are not taken, it does not take them seriously with their complaints, just “a number” whose diagnosis and therapy it has elicited from the computer.
+It becomes problematic for the patient if he feels ill, but the doctor cannot find a plausible clinical picture to explain his symptoms.
 This discrepancy between the state of health and the findings is everyday medical practice.

 ... modern superstition